Upper Canada Rebellion: Battle of Montgomery's Tavern

-Anthony Van Egmond arrived at the tavern on December 7 and encouraged the rebel leaders to disperse, as he felt the rebellion would not be a success.
+Van Egmond arrived at the tavern on December 7 and encouraged the rebel leaders to disperse, as he felt the rebellion would not be a success.
 His advice was rejected, so he proposed entrenching and defending their position at the tavern.
 Mackenzie disagreed and wanted to attack the government troops.
-They agreed to send sixty men to the Don Bridge to divert government troops.
-That afternoon a sentinel reported the government force's arrival from Gallows Hill.
+They agreed to send 60 men to the Don Bridge to divert government troops.
+That afternoon a sentinel reported the government force's arrival from Gallows Hill, with MacNab leading them.
 At this point only 200 men at Montgomery's Tavern were armed.
 The armed forces were split into two companies and went to fields on both sides of Yonge Street.
 The rebels without arms were sent to the tavern with their prisoners.

-The government forces also split into two companies when the rebels fired upon them.
-The rebels dispersed in a panic after the first round of firing thinking the rebel's front row had been killed when they were simply dropping to the ground to allow those behind them to fire.
-The government continued their march and at Montgomery's Tavern a cannon shot into the dining room window.
-The rebels fled north and the morale of the rebellion was irreparably broken.
-Bond Head ordered the tavern to be burned down and the rebels arrested.
+MacNab's forces split into two companies when the rebels fired upon them.
+The rebels dispersed in a panic after the first round of firing, thinking their front row had been killed when they were simply dropping to the ground to allow those behind them to fire.
+The government continued their march and at Montgomery's Tavern shot a cannon into the dining room window.
+The rebels fled north, and the morale of the rebellion was irreparably broken.
+Head ordered the tavern burned and the rebels arrested.

-London Rebellion
+London rebellion

 News of the intended rebellion had reached London, Upper Canada and its surrounding townships by December 7.
 It was initially thought that the Toronto rebellion was successful, contributing to Charles Duncombe wanting to rise up as well.
-Upon hearing more details about the rebellion in Toronto, Duncombe convened a series of public meetings to spread news of the supposed atrocities committed by Bond Head against all suspected reformers to help increase anti-government support.
+Upon hearing more details about the rebellion in Toronto, Duncombe convened a series of public meetings to spread news of the supposed atrocities committed by Head against all suspected reformers to help increase anti-government support.
 It is estimated that there were between 400 and 500 rebels who assembled under Duncombe.

-Colonel Allan MacNab, who had just finished leading Upper Canadian militiamen during the Battle of Montgomery's Tavern, was sent to engage Duncombe's uprising.
-He left Hamilton, Ontario on December 12 and arrived in Brantford on December 13.
-Although many rebels, including Duncombe, had fled prior to the upcoming battle due to hearing about the failure of Mackenzie in Toronto and general disorganization, there were still some present in Scotland, Ontario and MacNab commenced his attack on Scotland on December 14, causing the remaining rebels to flee after only a few shots were fired.
+MacNab was sent to engage Duncombe's uprising, arriving in Brantford on December 13.
+Although many rebels including Duncombe had fled prior to the upcoming battle after hearing about the failure of Mackenzie in Toronto and general disorganization, there were still some present in Scotland, Ontario, and MacNab commenced his attack on Scotland on December 14, causing the remaining rebels to flee after only a few shots were fired.
 The victorious Tory supporters burned homes and farms of known rebels and suspected supporters.
 In the 1860s, some of the former rebels were compensated by the Canadian government for their lost property in the rebellion aftermath.